mobiledevgaurav/portfolio/index.md

         <div id="about" class="tab-content active">
             <h2>About Me</h2>
             <div class="card">
-                <p>"Experienced software developer with over 2 years of proven expertise seeking a challenging position to leverage my strong coding and problem-solving skills.
+                <p>"I am an experienced software developer with over 2 years of proven expertise.
+I am seeking a challenging position where I can leverage my strong coding and problem-solving skills.
 I am eager to contribute to a dynamic team and drive impactful solutions."</p>
             </div>
             <div class="section contact">
                 <h3>Contact</h3>